In search of scandal and the high life, things didn't quite work out the way this intern planned.

 And there's no chance of interacting with the members of the deal team either - they are far too distracted; no, not running around contacting CEOs, pitching ideas and picking up big fees, but planning their summer breaks, worrying about getting laid-off and concerned that their prospects for a big year-end bonus appear to be getting smaller by the day.

-All the talk here is about economic and financial meltdown - and how it will affect THEM; that's all they are worried about.
+All the talk here is about how the M&A market hasn't recovered as hoped - and how it will affect THEM; that's all they are worried about.
 That's why I say this intern lark isn't 'all about me' - unfortunately it's 'all about them'; big time self-preservation.
 I wish they would treat me like dirt, humiliate me, or do something.
 But being ignored day after day is simply demoralizing.
 It just isn't fair.

-What a let-down.
-And I've not seen one hooker, one boozed-up banker, or a shred of evidence of anything dodgy at all.
+And what a let-down - I've not seen one hooker, one boozed-up banker, or a shred of evidence of anything dodgy at all.
 I think I'd rather be at home watching paint dry'.

 This article was first published last summer, but remains relevant to this day